 About Anchor Editions

-I’m a photographer, graphic designer, cinema geek, and typography nerd, so my interests generally end up in those spheres, but I’m always looking to discover new work, so if you’ve come across something that you think might pique my curiosity, or if you’re an artist with work that would look good as an Anchor Edition, let me know!
+I’m a printer, photographer, graphic designer, cinema geek, and typography nerd, so my interests generally end up in those spheres, but I’m always looking to discover new work, so if you’ve come across something that you think might pique my curiosity, or if you’re an artist with work that would look good as an Anchor Edition, let me know!

 The Importance of Craft and Process

 In my work as a photographer and designer, I’ve spent a lot of time in print shops, learning the ins and outs of photographic printing, fine art printing, commercial offset printing, and even the occasional letterpress and silkscreen job.
-I spent several years working on digital photography software, learned about the world of color management and calibration, using some of the best hardware and software available.
+I spent several years working on digital photography software, and learned about the world of color management and calibration, using some of the best hardware and software available.

 But the experience I value most is seeing the craftsmanship and care for the process that was modeled by a number of mentors throughout my life.
 The biggest influence in this respect is definitely my Dad, who is a fine craftsman and all around brilliant inventor.
 He can carve, build, machine, or fix just about everything, and growing up watching him work in his garage and on the job impressed upon me the importance of respecting the tools, processes, and materials I use, and taking the time to do the work well—paying attention to the details nobody else may even notice.